Legal

 Who we are

-Larch is a software service operated by The Advanced Practice Network LLC, a Kentucky limited liability company.
+Larch is a software service operated by Larch Health LLC, a Kentucky limited liability company.
 Contact us at support@larchhealth.com.
-For legal and compliance matters, write to legal@larchhealth.com.
+For privacy, legal, or compliance matters, write to the same address with “Privacy Request” or “Legal” in the subject line.

 What we collect

 We collect the minimum data needed to track your credentials.
-That includes account basics (email, hashed password, session tokens), professional profile (full name, NPI, credential type, primary specialty, primary state), and the credential records themselves — license numbers, DEA registrations, state CSR/CDS numbers, board certifications, CE/CME logs, and the issue/expiration dates attached to each.
-You can also upload supporting documents (license PDFs, certificates, CME completion records); those are encrypted at rest and only you and accounts you explicitly invite can read them.
+That includes account basics (email, password hash and session tokens managed by our authentication vendor), professional profile (full name, NPI, credential type, subspecialty), and the credential records themselves — license labels and numbers, DEA registrations, state CSR/CDS numbers, board certifications, CE/CME logs, and the issue/expiration dates attached to each.
+You can also upload supporting documents (license PDFs, certificates, CME completion records); those are stored encrypted at rest in private storage that only you can read.

 We do not collect or store patient information.
 Larch is for clinician credentials, not patient charts — if you find a place to enter PHI, we have a bug, and we’d like to hear about it.

-We also collect routine technical data to keep the service running: IP addresses on authentication events, user-agent strings, and audit logs of reads and writes against your credential records.
+We also collect routine technical data to keep the service running: IP addresses on authentication events, user-agent strings, and an internal audit log of write activity (creates, updates, deletes) against your credential records.

 How we use it

-Everything we collect is used to operate the product: authenticate users, render your dashboard, compute state-specific CE/CME requirements, surface renewal alerts at 90, 60, 30, 14, and 7 days out, produce audit-ready exports for board renewals, and send transactional email (sign-in links, renewal reminders).
+Everything we collect is used to operate the product: authenticate users, render your dashboard, compute state-specific CE/CME requirements, surface renewal alerts at 90, 60, 30, 14, and 7 days out, and send transactional email (sign-in links, renewal reminders, account messages).
 We do not sell data.
 We do not share data with advertising networks.
 We do not build marketing profiles.
-If you opt in, we may show you relevant partner offers (state CME bundles, malpractice quotes, license-application services) and earn a referral fee — but that’s opt-in, never the default, and your underlying credential data stays with us.
+We do not run affiliate or partner-referral monetization on your credential data.

 Sub-processors